mingfang/terraform-provider-k8s/site/DEPRECATED/k8s_apps_v1beta1_deployment/README.md

 ######  TypeString

-Specify whether the ConfigMap or it's keys must be defined
+Specify whether the ConfigMap or its keys must be defined
 ## csi

 CSI (Container Storage Interface) represents storage that is handled by an external CSI driver (Alpha feature).